LANGUAGE TICS 100% FRENCH

 Hey guys, I quit school uhhh, I quit school at 16.

-So, we also use this sound a lot when we speak in French, so again, it's a bit of a parasitic sound, often, we use it to avoid an embarrassing silence or to show that we are thinking.
+So, we also use this sound a lot when we speak in French, so again, it's a bit of a parasitic sound, often used to avoid an awkward silence or to show that we're thinking.

-For example, if someone asks me "do you want a pizza?"
-I might answer "uh more like pasta" or if someone says "do you know where Caroline is?"
-"Uh, no idea."
-So, you see, it's really more to show that we're thinking, it's to avoid putting a big silence.
+For example, if someone asks me "would you like a pizza?
+I might reply "uh, pasta's more like it" or if someone says "do you know where Caroline is?"
+"Uh, no idea".
+So, you see, it's really to show that we're thinking, it's to avoid putting a big silence.

 So the next expression again, it's more of a sound, it's the "ben" sound.

 Why don't you buy a house here then?
-Well no, we'd have to come here all the time.
+No, we'd have to come here all the time.

-Actually, well, it's "well" or "and well" mispronounced.
-So, it's the way you pronounce it.
-For example, if you see someone who is a little sad, you might say "well what's wrong, did you cry?"
+In reality, well, it's "well" or "and well" mispronounced.
+So, it's how you pronounce it orally.
+For example, if you see someone who's a bit sad, you might say "well, what's wrong, have you been crying?"
 Or another example might be if someone asks me "are you sure you don't have any sugar?"
-I might answer "well yes".
-Another example might be if someone asks you "do you have your driver's license?", I might answer "well yes, I passed it when I was 18", as if to say "well yes, remember, you know it very well".
-Finally, a last example.
+I might reply, "Well, yes".
+Another example might be if someone asks you "do you have your driver's license?", I might reply "well yes, I passed it when I was 18", as if to say "well yes, remember, you know very well".
+One last example.

-Because what interests me is really, it's really the adventure, the human adventure and meeting people, that's it.
+Because what really interests me is adventure, human adventure and meeting people.

-Sometimes, we even say "that's it, that's it".
-So, it's an expression that we often use because we don't know how to conclude or because we're a bit uncomfortable.
-So, it can also be used at the beginning of a sentence.
-I will first give you an example when it is used at the beginning of a sentence.
-For example, if someone asks me to introduce myself, I will say "my name is Elisabeth, I am 28 years old and I live in Paris".
-It's because I used it, because I didn't know very well how to start my sentence, I wasn't very comfortable.
-So often we use it at the end of the sentence, for example, using the same example, so I can say "My name is Elisabeth, I am 28 years old, I live in Paris, that's it, that's it".
-So, it's because I didn't know how to conclude, I wanted to show my interlocutor, the person I'm talking to, that I had finished.
+Sometimes we even say "voilà, voilà".
+So, it's an expression we often use because we don't know how to conclude or because we're a bit uncomfortable.
+So it can also be used at the beginning of a sentence.
+I'll start by giving you an example of when it's used at the beginning of a sentence.
+For example, if someone asks me to introduce myself, I'll say "voilà, je m'appelle Elisabeth, j'ai 28 ans et j'habite à Paris".
+I used it because I didn't really know how to start my sentence, I wasn't very comfortable.
+So it's also often used at the end of a sentence, for example, using the same example, so I can say "My name is Elisabeth, I'm 28, I live in Paris, that's it, that's it".
+So, it's because I didn't know how to conclude, I wanted to show my interlocutor, the person I'm talking to, that I'd finished.

-So finally, the last sound, so the last expression we're going to see today, is the "huh" sound.
+So, finally, the last sound, the last expression we'll see today, is the "hein" sound.

-- Ah that to be solid it is solid, eh Serge? - What does he always have to say, eh Serge, eh Serge ?
+- So she's solid, eh Serge? - What does he always have to say, eh Serge, eh Serge?

-So like "ben", "huh" has many meanings that you have to try to decipher a bit, to understand it according to the context.
+So like "ben", "hein" has many meanings that you have to try to decipher and understand according to the context.

-So "huh" can both show that you're surprised, that you're annoyed or just sometimes it comes into sentences a little bit to... to punctuate, so to add a little punctuation to a sentence in speech.
-I'll give you some examples like that, so you'll probably understand it better.
+So "huh" can show that you're surprised, that you're annoyed or just sometimes it comes into sentences a little to... to punctuate, so to add a little punctuation to a spoken sentence.
+I'll give you some examples so you'll understand better.

-For example, if someone says to me, "I'm very hot."
-I can say "have a glass of water eh" as if to say do this "eh", the "eh" here is to emphasize, you are hot, have a glass of water eh.
-In the example I'm going to give now, you'll see, it's more to show the surprise.
-For example, if someone tells me "There was no more soda at the supermarket, I could only take water" I can answer "Huh?
-But it's not true?" to say that I am super surprised that there are no more sodas at all in the supermarket.
+For example, if someone says to me, "I'm very hot.
+I might say, "Have a glass of water, eh?" as if to say, "Have a glass of water, eh?"
+The "eh" here is to emphasize, "You're hot, have a glass of water, eh?
+In the example I'm going to give now, you'll see, it's more to show surprise.
+For example, if someone says to me "They ran out of soda at the supermarket, so all I could get was water", I might reply "Huh? to say that I'm really surprised that there's no more soda at all in the supermarket.

 That's it for today, I hope you enjoyed this video.
-If you've already heard other language tics that you don't understand, don't hesitate to put them in comments so I can explain them to you.
-To see more videos, consider subscribing to the HelloFrench channel.
+If you've heard any other language tics that you don't understand, don't hesitate to put them in the comments so that I can explain them to you.
+To see more videos, subscribe to the HelloFrench channel.

 See you soon.